PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add lua script config

-You will add lua script to `config/lua` and extend `config/default.nix` to load it in simmilar manner as you loaded the vim script.
+Add lua script to `config/lua` and extend `config/default.nix` to load it the simmilar way as loading vim script.

 ```lua
 -- config/lua/nvim-telescope.lua